VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

 - VictoriaLogs can be seamlessly combined with good old Unix tools for log analysis such as `grep`, `less`, `sort`, `jq`, etc.
   See [these docs](#querying-via-command-line) for details.
 - VictoriaLogs capacity and performance scales lineraly with the available resources (CPU, RAM, disk IO, disk space).
-  It runs smoothly on both Raspberry PI and a beefy server with hundreds of CPU cores and terabytes of RAM.
+  It runs smoothly on both Raspberry PI and a server with hundreds of CPU cores and terabytes of RAM.
 - VictoriaLogs can handle much bigger data volumes than ElasticSearch and Grafana Loki when running on comparable hardware.
-  A single-node VictoriaLogs instance can substitute large ElasticSearch cluster.
+- VictoriaLogs supports multitenancy - see [these docs](https://docs.victoriametrics.com/VictoriaLogs/keyConcepts.html#multitenancy).
+- VictoriaLogs supports out of order logs' ingestion aka backfilling.

 VictoriaLogs is at Preview stage now.
-It is recommended evaluating it on production workloads and verifying claims given above.
+It is ready for evaluation in production and verifying claims given above.
 It isn't recommended migrating from existing logging solutions to VictoriaLogs Preview in general case yet.
 See the [Roadmap](https://docs.victoriametrics.com/VictoriaLogs/Roadmap.html) for details.

+If you have questions about VictoriaLogs, then feel free asking them at [VictoriaMetrics community Slack chat](https://slack.victoriametrics.com/).

 ## Operation